go-clang/gen/README.md

 ### Create a new Clang version (VM)

-Every now and then a new Clang version emerges which needs to be generated using `go-clang-phoenix-gen`.
+Every now and then a new Clang version emerges which needs to be generated using `go-clang-gen`.
 This can be done inside the development VM using the following statement.

 ```bash
 $GOPATH/src/github.com/zimmski/go-clang-phoenix-gen/scripts/new-clang-version.sh 3.4
 ```

-This will create a new repository `v3.4` in your current directory, initialize it using the bootstrap repository.
+This will create a new repository `v3.4` in your current directory and initialize it using the bootstrap repository.
 The command also generates, installs, configures and tests bindings for the given Clang version.
 The changes must then be manually verified, added, committed and pushed to the already set up remote "origin".

 ### Update a branch with a new Clang version (VM)

 Every now and then a new Clang subminor version is released.
 The new version has to be available using the VM's and CI's packages.
 Otherwise, we cannot correctly test and therefore support the version.

-If a new version is available create a repository on Github named `v<MAJOR>.<MINOR>` and set the repository description [description] to `Go bindings for Clang's C API v<MAJOR>.<MINOR>`.
+If a new version is available create a repository on Github named `v<MAJOR>.<MINOR>` and set the repository description to `Go bindings for Clang's C API v<MAJOR>.<MINOR>`.
 Then execute the following command in the parent directory of the version repository.

 ```bash
 $GOPATH/src/github.com/zimmski/go-clang-phoenix-gen/scripts/update-clang-version.sh 3.4